“When in Rome, Do as the Romans Do.”

 The Kentucky Derby is full of rich tradition, including delicious dishes that locals love to enjoy during Derby-time.
 Here are some down-home Kentucky delicacies you will want to try as a visitor to the Bluegrass State.

-Benedictine- Benedictine was invented near the beginning of the 20th century by Jennie Carter Benedict, a restaurateur and cookbook author from Louisville.
+Benedictine- A lovely dip or spread, Benedictine was invented near the beginning of the 20th century by Jennie Carter Benedict, a restaurateur and cookbook author from Louisville.
 This creamy and flavorful bright green sandwich spread is made of cucumbers, onions, cream cheese, spices and a dash of hot sauce.
 Typically served on crustless or thinly sliced bread as finger sandwiches, Benedictine is a light, cool snack on a warm Spring day and is found being served to guests at almost all Derby parties and many regional restaurants.

 Kentucky Hot Brown – In the 1920’s, the Brown Hotel was a hot spot for dancing into the wee hours and hungry partygoers would clamor to the restaurant for late night food.
 Fred Schmidt, the hotel chef created the Hot Brown to satisfy late-night cravings and it became a huge sensation.
 The original Hot Brown is an open-faced sandwich, with sliced turkey served on white toast covered in Mornay sauce, then a sprinkling of Parmesan cheese, completed by being oven-broiled until golden and bubbly.
 Pimento and bacon strips are added to the top and then served.
 You can still try this Kentucky specialty at the Brown Hotel in downtown Louisville.